corona-warn-app/cwa-website/blog/2020-12-28-cwa-1-10-contact-diary/index.md

 **Useful tip**: If users visit a place or meet a person repeatedly it is not necessary to enter the names and locations a second time.
 The journal records both the names and locations in a list.
 With a single tap both names and locations can be selected from the list for another day.

-### Deleting data
+### Deleting and editing data

 The Corona-Warn-App automatically deletes the information stored on a user’s smartphone after 16 days for privacy reasons and to free storage space.
 A risk of infection generally exists for 14 days, however, time differences for example, can cause the time period to be exceeded.
 Therefore, the app grants a two-day buffer before deleting the contact information.

 **Important**: The app only stores contact data on the smartphone, not on a server.
 Of course, users can also delete people and places manually at any time.
 To do so, they can tap the button in the upper right corner and select *Edit People* or *Edit Places*.
 Individual people and places can be deleted as well as the entire list.

 In this menu, users can also change information about existing person and location entries, such as adding a last name to the first name.
+After they've clicked on the three dots and selected *Edit people* or *Edit places*, they can tap on the place or person they want to edit.

 ### Exporting data